top of page

 You became a mother expecting joy, but instead found yourself lost in survival mode—overthinking, simmering rage, and wondering where the woman you used to be has gone.

-I help postnatal mums move from merely existing to truly living again.
+I help mums move from merely existing to truly living again.
 Together, we'll transform rage into calm, racing thoughts into clarity, and self-doubt into quiet confidence.

 Imagine mothering from a place of strength rather than depletion.